linuor/vimrc/README.rst

 gutentags
 =========

-gutentags automatically always updates tag files for the project.
+gutentags always automatically updates tag files for the project.
-We disable this to prevent tag file generation unwanted.
+We disable this to prevent unwanted tag file to be generated .

+To enabele the automation, manually generate tag fils first.

 For project needs tag files, just use ``<leader>gt`` to toggle automation disable/enable.